greenorbitspace/hub/userguide/content/en/docs/glossary/u/unsubscribe-rate.md

 ---
 title: Unsubscribe Rate
 ref: unsubscribe-rate
+weight: 1
+exported_at: '2025-06-16T15:03:45.444428+00:00'
-description: The unsubscribe rate is a metric that measures the percentage of subscribers who opt out of receiving communications from a company or organization over a specific period.
-It is an important indicator of audience engagement and the effectiveness of marketing strategies.
+definition: The unsubscribe rate is the percentage of recipients who choose to opt out of receiving future communications from a mailing list, indicating the effectiveness of email marketing efforts and the relevance of the content provided to the audience.
-notion_page_id: 214d6625-c679-8038-84ca-fcfc1610f126
-exported_at: '2025-06-16T14:23:52.054186+00:00'
 tags:
 - Marketing
-category:
+id: GL128
+categories:
 - Marketing & Communication
-id: GL128
 ---